 For searching something, search engines The Info Blog are being used.
-However, if you know a Windows trick, then searching for information on the Net may become easy, all you need to do is simply locate the address bar in Internet Explorer and write in the phrase that you want to search on the Internet.
-Here it is important to remember the Internet Explorer (IE) recognizes a phrase and not a single word.
-If it’s a single word, then Internet, Explorer assumes it as a domain name and attempts to create an URL in its place.
-However key in a few words and IE will run your phrase through a search engine on Microsoft’s Web site.
+However, if you know a Windows trick, searching for information on the Net may become easy; all you need to do is locate the address bar in Internet Explorer and write in the phrase you want to search on the Internet.
+It is important to remember that the Internet Explorer (IE) recognizes a representation and not a single word.
+If it’s a single word, then Internet Explorer assumes it as a domain name and attempts to create an URL in its place.
+However, key in a few words and IE will run your phrase through a search engine on Microsoft’s Web site.

 Create link in MS Word

 Windows users sometimes complain of working on too many applications for a single work, for example, work related to the Web.
-However, this is probably due to the ignorance of the persons as all major applications have features that arc quite universal in nature.
+However, this is probably due to the persons’ ignorance as all major applications have features that are relatively universal in nature.
 Take, for example, MS Word.
 Most of us know about MS Word as the most wonderful word processor.
-However, quite a few of us know that it is a good tool for Web-based applications also.
-The Web-based functions of the MS Word are worth trying as it gives you endless features.
-One such feature is the option of creating a link to a Web page in a Word document.
+However, quite a few of us know that it is a useful tool for Web-based applications also.
+The Web-based functions of MS Word are worth trying as it gives you endless features.
+One such part is the option of creating a link to a Web page in a Word document.

 Manage hard disk

-The first thing in this regard is better management of the hard disk; it has been discussed many times in the article on tips and tricks that you can manage your hard disk better by defragging it regularly.
-However, there are some more steps, which should be performed before you defrag your hard disk in order to optimize the performance of your hard disk.
+The first thing in this regard is better management of the hard disk; it has been discussed many times in the article on tips and tricks to manage your hard disk better by defragging it regularly.
+However, there are some more steps, which should be performed before you defrag your hard disk to optimize your hard disk’s performance.

 These steps are:

 - Delete the IE temporary files and history regularly before defragging your hard disk.